MatiDEV-PL/XB_X-input_Controller_Battery_Indicator_Retextured/README.md

 When more than one controller is present, the tray icon will cycle through the status display every 5 seconds.

-Standard taskbar size:
+Standard taskbar size:/n
-![Tray icon](https://i.imgur.com/HDyam7O.gif "Tray icon cycling through multiple controllers") In bigger size:
+![Tray icon](https://i.imgur.com/HDyam7O.gif "Tray icon cycling through multiple controllers") In bigger size:/n
 ![Tray icon](https://i.imgur.com/A8l6scC.gif)

 When a controller reaches low battery level, a notification is displayed.